-Swimsuit Sewing – Part I
+Swimsuit Sewing Part I

 February 22, 2012 in Projects

 1. Pin and cut out pattern pieces (front and back bottoms) on the fold.
 Because of the design of my swim fabric, I placed my pattern accordingly to capture the design that I wanted my finished bottoms to display.
 Here are my front and back pieces cut out.
 I like to completely line my bottoms; this is different than most patterns; they usually just line the crotch.
-Lining the entire bottoms is just as easy and I like the strength and fit of it as well.
+Lining the entire bottoms is just as easy and I like the strength and fit of it, as well.
 So, you can self-line, like I did, where I just cut out another front and back out of the same/extra fabric or you can cut out the 2 extra pieces out of actual swim lining.
 I haven’t noticed a difference, I like both.
 In this case, I used the same fabric.
 Mark all relevant pattern marks (most importantly the marks for elastic).

 3. Then, pin your side seams.

 This is a close up of the side seam, notice the un-alignment of the side seam (this is what I was trying to explain also with the crotch seam).
 This allows for the proper amount of seam allowance.

-6. You’ll do the same pinning for the lining (remember my lining is the same fabric as my outer).
+4. You’ll do the same pinning for the lining (remember my lining is the same fabric as my outer).

-7. Sew a 5/8″ seam allowance on the outer and lining crotch and side seams.
+5. Sew a 5/8″ seam allowance on the outer and lining crotch and side seams.
 You’ll need to slightly stretch the crotch to fit the back fabric to the front (this also allows for a little bit of stretch when worn).
 You’ll also want to stretch the side seams a bit as you sew.
 I sewed my seams twice for extra support, stretching a bit again as I sewed.
 Then, cut all of your seam allowances in half to take out some bulk.

 Here is a close up pinned at the leg holes.

-12. Cut, mark, match up and pin elastic according to your pattern.
+9. Cut, mark, match up and pin elastic according to your pattern.
 Match up elastic with the marks on your fabric and pin even with the edge of the leg holes and waist on the wrong side, or lining side (so, it will be inside out)!
 Then, stretch in between pinned and pin again in between and so on until you feel the elastic is evenly distributed.

-Another close up.
+Another close up…